 Volume: The reason it’s not just called regular data—the vast amount of information transmitted is volumetrically incomprehensible to conventional understanding.
 Just think of the amount of Facebook likes, Tweets, and videos sent every day.
 We are talking about zettabytes and brontobytes of data, not terabytes.
 Big Data technology is used to understand the data that traditional databases cannot process.

 Velocity: How fast data is generated.
-Not only are large amounts of data being generated, they are generated at lightning quick speeds.
+Not only are large amounts of data being generated, but they are also generated at lightning-quick speeds.
 Imagine the constant stream of data medical and fitness wearables transmit.
-Big Data has application in the analysis of this data in real time to improve upon the health of patients.
+Big Data has an application in the analysis of this data in real-time to improve upon the health of patients.

 Variety: Typical data structured according to its relational relevance, the number of sales in a month for example.
 But imagine a platform Facebook, it is difficult to put photos, statuses, likes, and shares into one table with the purpose of understanding it and creating actionable tasks.
 The amount of data we have now is varied to the extent that we need Big Data to help us analyze the different dimensions of data.

 In relation to healthcare, a simple and analogous definition we can apply is from an article by Travis Good where he states, “… is data of a subject in multiple dimensions.
 The more dimensions you have on the subject, the more powerful the Big Data and insights are on that subject.”
 To put that into perspective, look at the dimensions of a patient record he provides: